 When it comes to internal engine upgrades, the FA20 currently has far more established options.
 Built short blocks and long blocks are widely available for a range of power goals.

-The FA24 is newer to the performance market, but high-power solutions are already emerging for owners planning more serious builds.
+The FA24 is newer to the performance market, but high-power solutions are already emerging for owners planning more serious builds under the broader Engine Components category.

 0 Comments for “FA20 vs FA24: What WRX Owners Should Know”